-When comparing Scratch vs Swift, the Slant community recommends Scratch for most people.
+When comparing Scratch vs Swift, the Slant community recommends Swift for most people.
 In the question“What is the best programming language to learn first?”
-Scratch is ranked 19th while Swift is ranked 29th.
-The most important reason people chose Scratch is:
+Swift is ranked 23rd while Scratch is ranked 30th.

 Ranked in these QuestionsQuestion Ranking